Garth Turner: Early life and career

-Before entering a career in electoral politics, Turner founded and owned weekly newspapers in Ontario, worked as an editor for The Globe and Mail, Metroland Publishing and Thomson Newspapers, and helped launch Maclean's as a newsweekly magazine.
+Before entering a career in electoral politics Turner founded and owned weekly newspapers in Ontario.
+He also worked as an editor for The Globe and Mail, Metroland Publishing and Thomson Newspapers, and helped launch Maclean's as a newsweekly magazine.
 He was subsequently business editor of the Toronto Sun for ten years.

 Progressive Conservative MP

 Turner was elected as the Progressive Conservative (PC) MP for Halton—Peel in the 1988 election.
 A Red Tory, he became chairman of the consumer and corporate affairs committee.
 He became a candidate for the leadership of the PC Party in 1993, placing fourth on the first ballot.
 In the short-lived cabinet of Kim Campbell he was appointed Minister of National Revenue, but lost his seat in the 1993 election when his party was reduced to just two seats.